From BR Bullpen

 An erratic southpaw who managed to stick around for 13 seasons despite his wildness, Tommy Byrne averaged nearly one walk per inning during his career - once walking 7 Tigers in one inning before being lifted.
 He led the American League in walks three times, hit batsmen 5 times, and holds the AL record for most walks in an extra-inning game with 16.
 Still, he won 15 or more games three times for the New York Yankees.

 Byrne was an an excellent hitter who was often called on to pinch-hit.
 His playing career concluded with Game 7 of the 1957 World Series when he singled with two outs in the 9th inning, but was left on base when Lew Burdette retired Bill Skowron to win the Series for the Milwaukee Braves.
+As a hitter, he compiled a .238 career BA with 14 homers -- both stellar numbers for a pitcher.

 Byrne missed the 1944 and 1945 seasons due to military service during World War II.
 After his playing career, he managed the Raleigh Mets in 1963.
 He returned to his alma mater in Wake Forest, NC after his retirement and served as mayor of the city from 1973 to 1987.
 He died in 2007 at the age of 87.